-Whether you are looking to add visual interest to your yard with ornamental trees, want to do your part for the environment, or have always dreamed of having your own private orchard, the key to your success lies in choosing the right type of fruit-bearing tree for your climate.
-For those living in the northern regions of the United States, there are many cold climate fruit trees to consider, and the team of landscape experts at The Grounds Guys® is pleased to provide a list of popular trees along with some tips and tricks for healthy growth.
+Whether you're looking to add visual interest to your yard with ornamental trees, want to do your part for the environment, or have always dreamed of having your own private orchard, the key to your success lies in choosing the right type of fruit-bearing tree for your climate.
+For those living in the northern regions of the United States, there are many cold climate fruit trees to consider, and the team of landscape experts at The Grounds Guys is pleased to provide a list of popular trees along with some tips and tricks for healthy growth.

 Cold Hardy Fruit Trees

 The United States is divided into several different hardiness zones that are used to determine which types of plants are most likely to thrive in any given area.
 The northeastern states fall between zones three to six, and there are several species and cultivated varieties of the following that may be suitable for growth in colder climates, including: